 Experience Event: An Experience Event represents a snapshot of the system when an interaction or event related to a customer experience takes place.
 Experience Events are immutable fact records of what occurred and represent what happened without aggregation or interpretation.
 In Experience Data Model (XDM), this concept is captured by the XDM ExperienceEvent class.

-Extension: In Platform Launch, an extension is a package of functionality added to a Platform Launch property.
+Extension: In the context of tags, an extension is a package of functionality added to a tag property.
 An extension is usually focused around a particular marketing or analytics solution and provides the tools needed to deploy that technology into a client environment.

 Fallback offers: A fallback offer is the default offer displayed when an end-user is not eligible for any of the offers in the collection used.